vonBohlen/Game-2D/md/GettingStarted.md

 ```

 Therefore, we can use it to manipulate our object.

-<p>For example to move the object around the center of the screen:</p>
+For example to move the object around the center of the screen:

 ```java
 int centerX = DataHand.renderMan.getWidth() / 2;